Lausanne Congress (1867)

-The Lausanne Congress of 1867 is the common name assigned to the 2nd General Congress of the International Workingmen's Association (IWA), generally known as the First International.
-The meeting was held in the city of Lausanne, Switzerland from September 2 to 8, 1867.
-It was attended by 71 delegates, representing the socialist and labor movements of Switzerland, France, Germany, Great Britain, Italy, and Belgium.
+The Lausanne Congress of 1867 was the 2nd General Congress of the International Workingmen's Association (IWA).
+The meeting was held in the city of Lausanne, Switzerland from 2 to 8 September 1867.
+It was attended by 71 delegates, representing the socialist and trade union movements of Switzerland, France, Germany, Great Britain, Italy, and Belgium.

 History

 Background

-The International Workingmen's Association (IWA), commonly known as the First International, was an international association of trade unionist and socialist political activists which attempted to coordinate labor activities across national boundaries.
-The organization is remembered for the active participation of many pioneer leaders of the modern socialist and anarchist movements, including Karl Marx and Mikhail Bakunin.
+The International Workingmen's Association (IWA), commonly known as the First International, was an international association of trade unionist and socialist political activists which attempted to coordinate labour activities across national boundaries.
+The organisation is remembered for the active participation of many pioneer leaders of the modern socialist and anarchist movements, including Karl Marx and Mikhail Bakunin.
 Membership in the IWA was numerically small, its funding inadequate, and its institutional life short — lasting a mere 8 years from its establishment in 1864 until its termination at the Hague Congress of 1872.

 Establishment of the IWA was related to ongoing efforts to coordinate the activities of the trade union movements in Great Britain and France, a project begun in connection with the 1862 London World's Fair.
 Economic crisis had led the imperial French government to concede the right to French workers to elect a delegation of 750 to the London exhibition.
 While in London certain members of this delegation headed by Henri Tolain (1828-1897) established contact with British trade union leaders and opened the door for a formal meeting in London the following summer in support of the Polish uprising of 1863.

 The IWA first met in international session in the Swiss city of Geneva in September 1866 in an event remembered to history as the Geneva Congress.

 Convocation

-The Lausannne Congress was called to order on September 2, 1867 in Lausanne, Switzerland.
-There were 71 delegates in attendance, of whom the majority (38) were affiliated with the local Swiss labor movement.
-Also in attendance were 18 representatives of the French labor movement, including Tolain and Karl Marx's future son-in-law Charles Longuet; 6 German delegates, including medical doctor Louis Kugelmann and philosopher Ludwig Büchner; 2 delegates each from Great Britain and Italy, and one from Belgium.
+The Lausannne Congress was called to order on 2 September 1867 in Lausanne, Switzerland.
+There were 71 delegates in attendance, of whom the majority (38) were affiliated with the local Swiss labour movement.
+Also in attendance were 18 representatives of the French labour movement, including Tolain and Karl Marx's future son-in-law Charles Longuet; 6 German delegates, including medical doctor Louis Kugelmann and philosopher Ludwig Büchner; 2 delegates each from Great Britain and Italy, and one from Belgium.
 In addition there were in attendance four members of the General Council of the IWA, headed by Johann Eccarius.

 Each delegate held one equal vote, regardless of the number of mandates of support he had received.
 Many of those participating derived their basic political ideas from the writings of French mutualist Pierre-Joseph Proudhon.